Before

 Siloed systems

-Prescription data in CRM, campaign performance in Oracle, inventory in ERP — no single view across commercial and operational functions.
+Prescription data in the CRM, campaign performance in Oracle, inventory in the ERP - no single view across commercial and operational functions.

 No cross-system context